rocket-pool/RPIPs/RPIPs/RPIP-41.md

 ### Formula and Input Parameters
 Three input parameters affect each committee's total stipend budget.

 $MemberCount$ - Member Count.
 The number of members in the given committee.
-This input should reflect the current reality, rather than the ideal number of members.
+This input SHOULD reflect the current reality, rather than the ideal number of members.

 $TargetHours$ - Target Hours.
 The amount of hours the pDAO hopes each member commits to committee work each month.
-This parameter may be different for each committee.
+This parameter MAY be different for each committee.

 $TargetRate$ - Global Stipend Rate.
 The hourly rate for time committed to a committee.
 This parameter is shared across all committees.